Guillaume-dcs/Project/README.md

 # Project

-Providing figures and analysis of the global energy markets The Data were taken from https://www.imf.org/en/Research/commodity-prices
+Providing figures and analysis of the global energy markets.

+The Data were taken from https://www.imf.org/en/Research/commodity-prices